 Image Source: Pinterest

-Use of a screen to separate the pool from the rest of the yard is a simple way to maintain privacy.
-Thin wood strips with holes in the centre were formerly woven into intricate patterns.
+The use of a screen to separate the pool from the rest of the yard is a simple way to maintain privacy.
+Thin wood strips with holes in the center were formerly woven into intricate patterns.
 The perfect complement to the landscape surrounding your pool, they provide your privacy.

 Many individuals find pleasure in training vines or plants to cover these barriers.
 Beautiful plants, such as ivy and honeysuckle, provide a discreet barrier.
 Fill in the gaps in your walls with creeping plants to create a beautiful vertical garden.